trozware/To-Day/README.md

 - Not happy with chain of `onChange` modifiers to track focus.
 - This leads to various timed fixes which are fragile.
+- Testing new version with no focus tracking.
+Doesn't allow moves, but maybe that's ok.

 ## Sparkle process